 Heading North, it transforms into a thicker soup or stew with the addition of pork for this Colorado Green Chili Recipe.

-Colorado Green Chili is the only way I’ve ever it … for over 30 years.
+This Pork Green Chili Recipe, Colorado is the only way I’ve ever prepared it … for over 40 years.

 Table of contents